-The PDWZ video coder used in the experiments, first decomposes each WZ frame into its 8 BPs.
-Then, the m most significant BPs are separately encoded by using a ratecompatible punctured turbo code; the other BPs are thrown away.
-In our experiments, m is chosen to be $\in \{0, \dots, 3\}$ .
 The turbo coder is composed of two identical constituent convolutional encoders of rate 1/2 with generator polynomials (1, 33/31) in octal form.
 The puncturing period was set to 32 which allowed our RA algorithm to allocate parity bit multiples of N/32 bits to each BP, where N is the number of pixels in each frame.
 The key frames were intra-coded using H.263+[16] with quantization parameter QP.
 We used the H.263+ software implementation of the University of British Columbia (UBC) (Version 3).
 The interpolated frames were generated at the decoder with the interpolation tools described in [4].
 The threshold t for $Q_k$ was set to $10^{-3}$ .
 Note that this PDWZ video coder shares its main characteristics with the coders proposed in [4,5,8,13,23].
 Hence, the efficiency of our coder is expected to be close to that of the coders of [4,5,8,13,23].
 The authors have verified that this holds for the test sequences used later in this section for which the coding efficiency of [4,5,8,13,23] has been published.
-As an illustration, we have plotted the rate-distortion performance of our coder and the coder of [13] for the first 100 frames of the test video sequence Foreman in Figure 2.
-The resolution of the sequence is QCIF $(176 \times 144 \text{ pixels/frame})$ and the frame rate is 30 frames/s.
+As an illustration, we have plotted the rate-distortion performance of our coder and the coder of [13] for the first 100 frames of the test video sequence Foreman in Fig. 2.
+The resolution of the sequence is QCIF (176 × 144 pixels/frame) and the frame rate is 30 frames/s.
 In this experiment, only the rate and distortion of the luminance of the WZ frames is considered.
 The WZ frame rate is 15 frames/s.
-To obtain the data shown in Figure 2, both coders used the same quantization parameters.
-In particular, the key frames are losslessly coded and each RD point corresponds to a fixed number of bit planes m sent for the encoding of the WZ frames $(m = 1, \dots, 4)$ .
-Hence, Figure 2 provides a fair comparison between the coding efficiency of both coders.
+To obtain the data shown in Fig. 2, both coders used the same quantization parameters.
+In particular, the key frames are losslessly coded and each RD point corresponds to a fixed number of bit planes m sent for the encoding of the WZ frames (m = 1, ..., 4).
+Hence, Fig. 2 provides a fair comparison between the coding efficiency of both coders.
 For the other sequences, the plots look similar.
 For the sake of conciseness, they are not shown here.
 For a comparison of the performance of our PDWZ video coder with existing conventional coding schemes we refer the reader to [4,5,13].